Electrical Safety including the Inspection, Testing and Tagging of Electrical Appliances

 There are two methods available to Organisational units for requesting the inspection and testing of electrical appliances.

 1) Routine testing

 DFM arranges for an approved contractor to be on site at a specific day and time.
 This is usually arranged at least once a year during the October to December period.
-'What's New' messages are promoted and Units submit a list of items they wish to be inspected and tested.
+'What's New' messages are posted and Units submit a list of items they wish to be inspected and tested.
 Units are only charged a per appliance fee.
 Submit your electrical appliance details on the Electrical Appliance Inspection and Test Form.
-The next scheduled round of Inspection, Testing and Tagging will be planned for late November 2017.
-For this round, please submit your requests from prior to 10th November 2017.

 2) Urgent testing

 If a Unit requires appliances to be tested in a short timeline, DFM can arrange for an approved contractor to visit the units site promptly.
 This service will incur additional 'call out' fees.
 This request can be arranged by the submission via a BEIMS Service request.

 DFM will provide advice on the pricing for all services and no work will be undertaken without approval of the Organisational unit.